January 28, 2019

 Disasters can be of two types – natural and human-made – and it is generally hard to predict which one is more likely to occur.
 Even though a DR plan cannot prevent a disaster from occurring, it can help protect your infrastructure in advance.
 Therefore, it is essential to have a comprehensive DR plan, which takes into account multiple DR scenarios and provides guidelines for mitigating various risks.
 With a DR plan in place, your staff will be aware of their roles and responsibilities during a DR event.
 Moreover, the most sensitive and mission-critical resources will be identified and provided with additional protection.

 Human error fail-safe

 Organizations consist of people, and it is a fact that employees are prone to make mistakes which can lead to huge data loss.
-To prevent or at least mitigate the risks of human error, it is important to include backup and recovery technologies into your DR strategy.
+To prevent or at least mitigate the risks of human error, it is equally important to include small business data backup as well as complex recovery technologies into your DR strategy.
 They can be used to copy mission-critical data and send it offsite.
 With a reliable data protection solution in place, the backup and replication jobs can run automatically, thus requiring minimal input on your side and providing near real-time data synchronization.